Engineering careers are just some of the in-demand STEM — or Science, Technology, Engineering and Mathematics — jobs that the Military offers today.

 Biologists/biochemists perform and oversee analyses in chemistry, microbiology, immunology, and other areas related to the biomedical laboratory field.
 They direct and conduct laboratory procedures to detect, diagnose, treat, and prevent disease.
 They lead basic and applied health sciences research, and evaluate findings related to the effects of various stimuli, such as altitude and temperature changes, on physiological systems.
 They identify and investigate microorganisms and their effects on human health, and they develop control methods by designing vaccines and antitoxins.

 Electrical and electronics engineers supervise and coordinate the research, design, development, testing, procurement, modification, and repair of electrical and electronics equipment.
-These systems include radar, data systems, electronic warfare devices, and electronic components of missile weapons systems.
-Electrical and electronics engineers also manage the personnel and equipment involved in installing and maintaining this equipment.
+Their expertise includes radar, data systems, electronic warfare devices, and electronic components of missile weapons systems.

 Historians research and document the past, focusing on military conflicts and their effects.
 Historians in the Military may teach, write books, serve in military history detachments, or act as advisors.
 They research, analyze, record, and interpret the past as recorded in a myriad of sources.

-Industrial engineers manage research to determine the most effective ways for the Military to use its people and equipment.
+Industrial engineers perform research and development to determine the most effective ways for the Military to use its people and equipment.
 They conduct studies and oversee projects to optimize the use of time, money, materials, energy, and other resources.
 These professionals create engineering processes to improve the efficiency and productivity of military operations.
 They also apply analysis and assessment methods to problems related to strategic planning, acquisitions, and mission support.
 They build models and simulations to test existing and proposed systems.